mohdtalal3/Grid-Line-Properties-Scraper/readme.md

 4. **Output:**
     The scraper will collect the listings and generate two files:

-    `grid_line_properties.csv`: Contains the filtered listings with URLs and addresses.
+    `grid_line_properties.json`: Contains the filtered listings with URLs and addresses.
     `grid_line_properties_addresses_matching_listings.txt`: Contains the addresses used and not used, along with a summary of the total, matching, and non-matching listings.

 ## Sample files also attached